 Who will hear and decide my case?

-For cases referred to OAH, an OAH administrative law judge schedules a prehearing conference, presides over an evidentiary hearing, and then issues an initial order.
-The initial order and the hearing file are then returned to the Hearings Unit.
+For cases referred to OAH, an OAH administrative law judge schedules a prehearing conference, presides over an evidentiary hearing and then issues an initial order.
+The initial order and the hearing file are then returned to the Administrative Hearings unit.
 The OIC presiding officer reviews the entire hearing file and initial order and enters a final order.

 What happens at the prehearing conference?